Zoom in on snow and ice

 "Everything went fine: Booking, information, choice of accommodations and excursions.
 I experienced the things that I expected, and still there was time to also explore the cities a little on our own.
 I would also give a great credit to the friendly, dedicated and helpful guides.
 In the hotels I experienced also only smiling, nice and helpful people. "

-- 6 days at leisure in the Disco Bay
+- 6 days at your own leisure in the Disco Bay

 “Big Arctic Five” - attractions